-- 12 new "Community Area Partnerships" (CAPs) will be introduced across Cornwall from May 2023.
-They will replace the 19 Community Networks. - The vision for the CAPs is "Bringing local organisations and people together to tackle the issues that matter to communities, so that everyone can start, live and age well." - Their main benefits will be: - They will be better able to take, drive and influence action on priority community issues - They will help strengthen connectivity and joint working with communities, being a space where all partners can better coordinate their work in place for the benefit of local people - They will have a more consistent approach, while tailoring their work to the community they serve - They will have more involvement in decisions about funding - The CAPs will involve Cornwall Councillors and Town & Parish Councils in each area, working with other organisations that serve our communities, like the Police, health services and voluntary and community sector, and involving and engaging the public. - Cabinet has agreed a broad framework for the CAPs; detailed arrangements will now be developed and implemented through a co-design process with CAP stakeholders.
+- 12 new "Community Area Partnerships" (CAPs) are being introduced across Cornwall from May 2023.
+They replace the 19 Community Networks. - The vision for the CAPs is "Bringing local organisations and people together to tackle the issues that matter to communities, so that everyone can start, live and age well." - Their main benefits will be: - > They will be better able to take, drive and influence action on priority community issues - They will help strengthen connectivity and joint working with communities, being a space where all partners can better coordinate their work in place for the benefit of local people - > They will have a more consistent approach, while tailoring their work to the community they serve - > They will have more involvement in decisions about funding - The CAPs will involve Cornwall Councillors and Town & Parish Councils in each area, working with other organisations that serve our communities, like the Police, health services and voluntary and community sector, and involving and engaging the public.